GenesisFR/HowToBecomeGoodAtShooters/README.md

 - they become aggressive when you're low HP
 - they try to melee you when you're in close range
 - they will leave cover as you get close
+- walking doesn't trigger them as much as running

 ### Black Tusk
 \- reference: https://thedivision.fandom.com/wiki/Black_Tusk#Archetype